antimof/UxPlay/README.md

 **Building this version** (Instructions for Ubuntu; adapt these for other Linuxes, and MacOs, see below).

+If it is not installed, install cmake>=2.4.3: (sudo apt-get-install cmake).
 In a terminal window, change directories to the UxPlay directory of the downloaded source code, then do